kimkun07/St-Petersburg-Paradox/README.md

     ```

 > [!CAUTION]
 > pyinquirer 1.0.3 is incompatible with python 3.10 or above.
 Try updating pyinquirer if it has been updated, or modify pyinquirer code yourself.
-Check [Issue #198](https://github.com/CITGuru/PyInquirer/issues/198) for more detail.
+Check [Issue #198](https://github.com/CITGuru/PyInquirer/issues/198) for details.